CEI-lab/ECE3400-2017-teamAlpha/docs/lab2.md

   DIDR0 = 0x01;
 }
 ```
 12. The ADC clock prescalar is adjusted by this script before the FFT runs!
 0xe5 is hexidecimal for 11100101, so the final 3 bits are 101.
 According to this table taken from the datasheet, that gives a prescalar of 32, not the default of 128!
-This means the ADC clock is running at 500kHz, explaining our FFT output.
+This means the ADC clock is running at 500kHz, explaining our FFT output. *....This is why commenting all lines of code can be helpful!*

 ![Fig. 4: ADCSRA](images/adcsra.png)